8 min read

 Step 2: Wet the alum block with cold water before applying it to your face.
 Make sure the entire surface is wet.

-Pro tip: You can soak the block in ice water before you use it for an increased cooling sensation—especially if you're prone to nicks, cuts, or razor burn.
-Or if the razor blade wasn't as sharp as you would've liked.
+Pro tip: You can soak an alum block in ice water before you use it for an increased cooling sensation—especially if you're prone to nicks, cuts, or razor burn.
+Or if the razor blade wasn't as sharp as you would've liked, if this is the case you might want to revisit our previous post on how often should you change your safety razor blade.

 Step 3: Massage the block gently across the areas of your neck and face that you shaved.
 Rub gently because of its astringent qualities, and you should expect to feel a bit of tightness and tingling or a mild burning sensation.
 This is expected; it's just the alum crystal and the salicylic component of natural potassium alum doing its magic.